Scientific Name

 How to Grow and Care

-Eulychnia is not common in cultivation, and only collectors with a specific interest in the genus seem to grow them.
-It requires full sun or light shade to keep the plant compact with strong, colored spines.
+Eulychnia is uncommon in cultivation, and it appears that only collectors with a specific interest in the genus grow them.
+It requires full sun or light shade to maintain a compact growth habit with strong, colored spines.
 It tends to bronze in intense light, encouraging flowering and heavy spine production.
-A light shadow may be useful on the hottest summer days.
+A light shadow may be helpful on the hottest summer days.

 These cacti require light but regular watering in summer.
-Let the soil dry between waterings.
-Keep the soil dry in winter.
+Let the soil dry between waterings, and keep it dry in winter.

 Eulychnias need to be kept in a cool place during winter rest.
-They are resistant to light frost if kept on the dry side before and during cold weather.
-Eulychnias are hardy to 28 °F (-2 °C) in short periods.
+If kept on the dry side before and during cold weather, they resist light frost.
+In short periods, they are hardy to 28°F (-2°C).

-Eulychnia likes a coarse mineral cactus soil mix but can become too elongated if the soil is too rich.
-Feed with a high potassium fertilizer in summer.
+Eulychnia likes a coarse mineral cactus soil mix, but can become too elongated if the soil is too rich.
+In summer, feed with a high-potassium fertilizer.

 Learn more at How to Grow and Care for Eulychnia.